-2. Bad Timing.
+- Bad Timing.
 In business, as in the rest of life, timing can be a critical factor to your success.
-When it comes to the proper entity to select for your new practice, when you file your paperwork can also be a costly mistake.
+When it comes to the proper entity to select for your new practice, filing your paperwork can also be a costly mistake.
 Depending on where you are in the calendar year and when you anticipate your new practice will open, your attorney may advise you to wait to file your paperwork to save you from paying unnecessary taxes.
-Also, incorporating or forming a partnership may take a couple of month depending on your situation, so it is could to consult with an attorney early to determine timing issues.
+Also, incorporating or forming a partnership may take a couple of months depending on your situation, so it is could to consult with an attorney early to determine timing issues.
 Our consultations are almost always free.

-3. Unsuitable Tax Status.
-Many believe that it is advisable to select a “pass through” entity, such as an S-Corporation or general partnership when starting your dental practice, so that you are not taxed twice on revenue derived from the practice.
+- Unsuitable Tax Status.
+Many believe that it is advisable to select a “pass-through” entity, such as an S-Corporation or general partnership when starting your dental practice so that you are not taxed twice on revenue derived from the practice.
 Sometimes it may be advisable to practice as a C-Corporation, despite the double taxation, depending on other factors including whether the business will use some selected pre-taxation benefits plans.
 This decision cannot be properly made unless you first consult with a healthcare accountant or tax attorney.